SpeciesConservationLandscapes/task_scl_stats/README.md

 Species Conservation Landscapes areal statistics calculation task
 -----------------------------------------------------------------

-Task for calculating SCL zonal stats by country, protected status, and habitat type
+Task for calculating zonal statistics for each of the types assigned to species habitat by the `scl_classification` task by country, protected status, biome, and Key Biodiversity Area (KBA).
+Output intersected polygons with statistics are exported to GeoJSON files in Google Storage, for ingestion by the SCL API.

 ## Usage